Questions about Photosynthesis

 Ans. (b)

-Ques.
 In which of the following groups of organisms the food material is broken down outside the body as absorbed?

-(a) Mushroom, Green plants, Amoeba
+(a) Mushrooms, green plants, Amoeba

 (c) paramecium, Amoeba, Cuscutta